Mood Disorder Treatment Center in Arizona

 Substance-induced Mood Disorder

-Depression that is caused by the effects of medication, illegal substances or exposure to toxins.
+Depression is caused by the effects of medication, illegal substances or exposure to toxins.

 Symptoms of Mood Disorders